-Initiating the STAT!
-Alert Emergency Notification System
+Initiating the STAT!Alert Emergency Notification System

 In the event of a situation that poses an immediate threat to members of any TTUHSC campus community (Lubbock, Abilene, Amarillo, Dallas, Midland, Odessa), TTUHSC has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated.
-TTUHSC will post updates during a critical incident on the Emergency Preparedness site found at the following link: https://www.ttuhsc.edu/emergency/default.aspx
+TTUHSC will post updates during a critical incident on the TTUHSC Emergency Preparedness website.

-The Chief of Police or highest-ranking Police Officer, or the TTUHSC Offices of Communications and Marketing are responsible for initiating STAT!Alert using one or more of the methods described in this section.
+The Chief of Police or highest-ranking Police Officer, or the TTUHSC Offices of Communications and Marketing are responsible for initiating STAT!
+Alert using one or more of the methods described in this section.
 In the absence of the Chief of Police or other members from the police department, the Director of Emergency Management, Emergency Management Coordinator, and TTUHSC Communications and Marketing staff can initiate notification through the system for any TTUHSC campus (Lubbock, Abilene, Amarillo, Dallas, Midland, Odessa).

-Procedures for Disseminating Emergency Information to the Larger Community and Follow-Up Messages (individuals and organizations outside the campus community)
+Procedures for Disseminating Emergency Information to the Larger Community and Follow-Up Messages

-If TTUHSC activates STAT!Alert in response to a situation that poses an immediate threat to members of the campus communities, the TTPD is responsible for disseminating the Emergency Notification to the larger community.
+If TTUHSC activates STAT!Alert in response to a situation that poses an immediate threat to members of the campus communities, the TTPD and TTUHSC Office of Communications and Marketing will work together to disseminate the Emergency Notification to the larger community.
 There will be information about the situation and steps TTUHSC has taken to address the emergency.
 Primarily, the Office of Communications and Marketing is responsible for crisis communications and for updating notices on social networking platforms.
 They will also maintain communications with national, regional, and local news and radio outlets as necessary based on the severity of the crisis.
 Follow-up information will be distributed using some or all of the identified distribution methods.
 By following the procedures above, TTUHSC is not required to issue a timely warning based on the same circumstances that initiated the emergency notification, however, TTUHSC must provide adequate follow-up information to the communities as needed.
 Follow-up notices and communications will be provided as necessary during an active incident and will be provided by TTUHSC Communications and Marketing.
 When a threat is neutralized or effectively removed, campus community members will be appropriately informed via all or some of the communications methods described above.